zazuko/clownface/docs/named-graphs.md

 ## Default behavior

 The examples on all other pages do not specify any graph identifier.
-In this mode the traversal methods are free to navigate the entire dataset (aka. [union graph](https://patterns.dataincubator.org/book/union-graph.html)) but any triples added and removed only apply to the default graph.
+In this mode the traversal methods are free to navigate the entire dataset (aka. [union graph][union]) but any triples added and removed only apply to the default graph.

 <run-kit>